erperejildo/ANDigital/README.md

 After installations run `grunt build` for building and `grunt serve` for preview.<br>
 You can also test the app on your Android device runing `cordova run android` (IOS is availabe as well but not tested).

-You can also see an example deployed here: http://rodriguezdaniel.com/apps/ANDigital/
+You can also see an example deployed here:<br>
+http://rodriguezdaniel.com/apps/ANDigital/

 ## Features